 Spotlight on Joe Via

 If you have participated in the Pennsylvania Wine Society Sunday afternoon Virtual Wine Tastings in recent months, you are probably familiar with Joe Via.
-Joe is the retired wine educator who, along with Pennsylvania Wine Society President Marty Cook, has taken us on virtual wine journeys from the west coast of the United States (Oregon Pinot Noir and West Coast Cabernet Sauvignon) to the Old World wines of France (Beaujolais Nouveau and Cabernet Sauvignon) and regions of Italy (Piemonte) and Spain (Rioja).
+Joe is the retired wine educator who has taken us on virtual wine journeys from the west coast of the United States (Oregon Pinot Noir and West Coast Cabernet Sauvignon) to the Old World wines of France (Beaujolais Nouveau and Cabernet Sauvignon) and regions of Italy (Piemonte) and Spain (Rioja).
 Joe has eagerly shared his vast wine knowledge with PWS members and friends through these virtual tastings.
 Joe’s presentations have been particularly adept at appealing to the broad range of wine expertise of those virtual tasting audiences.
 His talks are accessible for novices and provide something for even the most experienced wine aficionado.